-Norman Campus - Vice President for Research and Partnerships
+Norman Campus – Office of the Vice President for Research and Partnerships (OVPRP)

-The Faculty Travel Assistance Program (FTAP), operated by the Norman campus Office of the Vice President for Research and Partnerships, provides regular faculty (as defined in the Faculty Handbook Section 3.1.1) with funds to help defray the cost of domestic and international travel for professional meetings (e.g., to present a paper, organize and/or chair a session) or to support the development of new or expanded research programs (e.g., by visiting with potential collaborators, agency, or other funding organization officials, or to conduct research).
-The VPRP Office operates FTAP by providing funding directly to colleges.
-In this manner, colleges develop their own travel funding distribution process, thereby ensuring that the funds are used as effectively as possible based upon each college’s priorities and faculty needs.
+The Faculty Travel Assistance Program (FTAP), operated by the Norman campus Office of the Vice President for Research and Partnerships, provides regular faculty (as defined in the Faculty Handbook Section 3.1.1) with funds to help defray the cost of domestic and international travel for professional meetings (e.g., to present a paper, organize and/or chair a session, networking) or to support the development of new or expanded research programs (e.g., by visiting with potential collaborators, agency, or other funding organization officials, or to conduct research).
+FTAP operates by reimbursing funds following approved travel requests by the OVPRP.

 Procedures for Applying